0x2024antonio/ecdsa-node/readme.md

 The scripts folder contains the scripts to

-1. Generate an Ethereum address
+1. Generate privateKey/publicKey/ethereumAddress to keys.txt

 - Run `node testGenerateEthAddress`
+- Run `node showKeys`

 2. Sign a message (by private key)